DanialArab/LLM/README.md

 1. <a href="https://github.com/DanialArab/LLM/tree/main/Pair%20programming%20with%20an%20LLM">Pair Programing with a Large Language Model by Laurence Moroney from Google</a>
 2. <a href="https://github.com/DanialArab/LLMs/tree/main/LangChain%20for%20LLM%20Application%20Development">LangChain for LLM Application Development by Harrison Chase and Andrew Ng</a>
+3. <a href="https://github.com/DanialArab/LLMs/blob/main/ChatGPT%20Prompt%20Engineering%20for%20Developers%20/readme.md">ChatGPT Prompt Engineering for Developers by Isa Fulford and Andrew Ng</a>